Right Side Abdominal Pain After Drinking Could Be A Warning Sign

 Right Side Abdominal Pain And Alcohol

 So often I get emails from people complaining of a dull ache in the right side of the abdomen.
 They want to know if this could be due to their alcohol use!

-Before we go any further let me say that it is essential to get this ache looked into by your doctor.
+Before we go any further let me say that this website is not a replacement for professional medical assistance.
+It is essential to get this ache looked into by your doctor.

 Some people claim that alcohol, when consumed in small amounts or socially, can have health advantages and is not hazardous to the body.
 They are wrong, but that’s a subject for another article.

 The whole red wine is good for you line was just an off the cuff comment made on a TV news program.
 Liver pain after drinking is not a sign of your body relaxing in the healing glow of Merlot!

 Substantial consumption of alcohol can trigger swelling of the liver organ (liver disease), which can reveal itself to you via a dull ache in the right upper section of the abdomen.
 Other signs and symptoms to keep an eye out for would be yellowing of the skin or eyeballs, discoloration of your urine, or a pale shade to stools.
 Likewise, heavy alcohol use can intensify gallbladder stones, that can also present discomfort in this sensitive area of the body.

 Other signs could be queasiness and dysentery or oily feces that are difficult to flush.

 Alcohol usage may be connected with pancreatitis, which can present with serious or persistent stomach discomfort, positioned at the center of the tummy, in some cases heading around to the back as well.
 Lastly, drinking can cause an irritation of the gut lining, which can trigger discomfort and heartburn (pyrosis) indicators.